tau-OS/xdg-desktop-portal-helium/README.md

-# xdg-desktop-portal-tau
+# xdg-desktop-portal-helium

-A backend implementation for [xdg-desktop-portal](http://github.com/flatpak/xdg-desktop-portal) that is using GTK and various pieces of GNOME infrastructure, such as the org.gnome.Shell.Screenshot or org.gnome.SessionManager D-Bus interfaces.
+A backend implementation for [xdg-desktop-portal](http://github.com/flatpak/xdg-desktop-portal) that is using GTK and Helium.

-## Building xdg-desktop-portal-tau
+## Building xdg-desktop-portal-helium

-xdg-desktop-portal-tau depends on xdg-desktop-portal and xdg-desktop-portal-gtk.
+xdg-desktop-portal-helium depends on xdg-desktop-portal and xdg-desktop-portal-gtk.